shitmemes/shitmemes.github.io/README.md

-# Add a README
+# welcome to the SHITTIEST memes ever in existence.
-Help people interested in this repository understand your project by adding a README.
+acc owned by PurplSoosh (he's very cool go sub on YT)